cjmyles/instant/README.md

 # Instant

-A collection of application boilerplates, CLI tools and NPM packages.
+`Instant` is a collection of application boilerplates, CLI tools and NPM packages, designed to enable the rapid development and deployment of applications on the Firebase platform.

+[React](#instant-react) and [Express](#instant-express) boilerplates utilise the suite of `instant` packages to enable routing, authentication/authorisation, state management, interaction with all Firebase services and more.
+Although the `instant` packages have been specifically tailored to work with these boilerplates, they could also be used in isolation in any project.

+The [`instant-tools`](#instant-tools) CLI can be used to create new applications (by cloning the relevant boilerplate), install dependencies, and generate project files such as new React components and Redux modules.

 ## Boilerplates

 ### [instant-react](https://github.com/cjmyles/instant-react)

-React boilerplate bundled with react-router, material-ui/bootstrap and redux, enabling the quick development and deployment of applications on the Firebase platform.
+React boilerplate bundled with react-router, material-ui/bootstrap and redux, enabling the rapid development and deployment of applications on the Firebase platform.

 ### [instant-express](https://github.com/cjmyles/instant-express)

-Express boilerplate bundled with API routing, enabling the quick development and deployment of applications on the Firebase platform.
+Express boilerplate bundled with API routing, enabling the rapid development and deployment of applications on the Firebase platform.

 ## NPM Packages